 Facts: Hit and Run accident

-The car slid slightly and hit the male pedestrian, which led him to fall with his back hitting the driver side mirror.
+However, the car slid slightly and hit the male pedestrian, which led him to fall with his back hitting the driver side mirror.

 CJ drove away in panic and pulled over into a side street nearby.
 While there, CJ called his mother and partner asking them what to do.
 They told him to go back and he agreed that was the right thing to do.
 As CJ drove back to the scene, he saw ambulance and two police cars.
 At the sight of this, CJ panicked and continued driving on, and went to his partner’s place.
-CJ was concerned that he did not act responsibly possibly because he had not taken his prescribed medication over the course of the day prior to the incident.
+CJ had concerns that he did not act responsibly possibly because he had not taken his prescribed medication over the course of the day prior to the incident.

 Outcome: Successful assistance from our traffic lawyers

 O’Brien Criminal and Civil Solicitors traffic lawyers successfully assisted and advised CJ in relation to the hit and run incident driving offence.

 If you have committed a traffic offence and need advice, contact our traffic lawyers as soon as possible.